AAOGF and Burroughs Wellcome Fund Physician-Scientist Career Development Award to Promote Diversity

-The American Association of Obstetricians and Gynecologists Foundation (AAOGF) is pleased to announce that the foundation is currently seeking applications for Pilot Innovation Award for under-represented minority (URM) investigators.
-This award is made possible with generous support from AAOGF.
-The focus of this AAOGF grant is to promote and encourage development of early investigators from URM populations to conduct research in the fields of obstetrics and gynecology.
-This award will be for a one-year period from July 1, 2021 to June 30 2022.
+The American Association of Obstetricians and Gynecologists Foundation (AAOGF) and the Burroughs Wellcome Fund are pleased to announce the solicitation of applications for a Physician-Scientist Career Development Award to Promote Diversity for an early-stage investigator from under-represented groups of color.
+This award is made possible with generous support from AAOGF and the Burroughs Wellcome Fund.
+The focus of this award is to enhance the development of future physician-scientist leaders from underrepresented physicians in the field of Obstetrics and Gynecology and promote diversity in the academic workforce.
+It is of utmost importance for the proposed career development program to lead to new perspectives, innovative research ideas, and ensure health equity.
+This award will be for a three-year period from July 1, 2022 to June 30, 2025.

 The proposed research should address important problems in obstetrics, gynecology, or women’s health.
-Basic, translational, and clinical trial research projects are encouraged.
-The award will be for up to $75,000 for one year.
+Basic, translational, or clinical trial research projects are encouraged.
+The award will be for up to $120,000 per year for three years, contingent on availability of funds.
 No indirect costs are allowed.

-The successful candidate must agree to provide a progress and financial report at the end of the grant period.
-The candidate must attend an annual research retreat sponsored by AAOGF during the period of the award and immediately following the conclusion of the award.
+The successful candidate must agree to provide progress and financial reports annually and at the end of the period of the award.
+The candidate must agree to attend an annual research retreat sponsored by AAOGF during the period of the award and immediately following the conclusion of the award; and present at the American Gynecological and Obstetrical Society (AGOS) meeting.
 The successful candidate must also agree to respond to periodic requests for information regarding their career development.

 Assurance of adequate protected research time for the research project and a delineation of financial support provided by the applicant’s Department or institution will be important factors in considering applications.

-Potential applicants should send the application materials electronically to Tim McKenna at firstname.lastname@example.org.
-Deadline July 10 ,2021
+Potential applicants should send the application materials electronically to Shelby Smiley at email@example.com.

-Inquiries regarding this RFP should be directed to Tim McKenna, AAOGF Administrator.
+Inquiries regarding this RFP should be directed to Shelby Smiley, AAOGF Administrator.

 Fax: (443) 640-1031